DexCom (DXCM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, DexCom’s ROIC averaged 2.7 percentage point decreases over the last few years.
-Only time will tell if its new bets can bear fruit and potentially reverse the trend.
+Over the last few years, DexCom’s ROIC has increased.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-DexCom is a well-capitalized company with $2.70 billion of cash and $2.53 billion of debt on its balance sheet.
-This $175.8 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+DexCom is a profitable, well-capitalized company with $2.00 billion of cash and $1.34 billion of debt on its balance sheet.
+This $662.8 million net cash position is 2.5% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-We were impressed by how significantly DexCom blew past analysts’ organic revenue expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its EPS missed.
-Overall, this print had some key positives.
-The stock traded up 4.1% to $73.13 immediately following the results.
+It was good to see DexCom beat analysts’ EPS expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its full-year revenue guidance was in line.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $65.12 immediately following the results.

 13. Is Now The Time To Buy DexCom?

 DexCom is a rock-solid business worth owning.
-For starters, its revenue growth was impressive over the last five years.
-On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its stellar ROIC suggests it has been a well-run company historically.
+First of all, the company’s revenue growth was impressive over the last five years.
+On top of that, its rising cash profitability gives it more optionality, and its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Wall Street analysts have a consensus one-year price target of $98.01 on the company (compared to the current share price of $83.50).
+Wall Street analysts have a consensus one-year price target of $85.27 on the company (compared to the current share price of $69.97), implying they see 21.9% upside in buying DexCom in the short term.